-Now if you think that there may be a reason why you should not serve as a juror it is important that you let the clerk know during the adjournment by speaking to the jury attendant.
-Even if you think it is a trivial reason it may not be, you should not think that you are causing us any difficulty if you tell us about something which is on your mind.
-On the contrary it will cause a great deal of difficulty if you do not tell us something now and it turns out to be important.
-We can deal with a problem now by picking another juror to take the place of anyone who cannot serve but it might be that the trial would have to stop and be started again if you only told us about it later.
+Now if you think that there may be a reason why you should not serve as a juror, please let the clerk know during the adjournment by speaking to the jury attendant.
+You should not think that you are causing us any difficulty if you tell us about something which is on your mind.
+We can deal with a problem now by picking another juror to take the place of anyone who cannot serve but it might be that the trial would have to stop and be started again if you only told us about it later.]